 What Can I Eat on the HCG Diet?

-The HCG diet is very low in fat and calories and divided into three phases.
+The HCG diet program is very low in fat and calories and divided into three phases.
 The first is the loading phase which involves taking HCG and eating lots of high-calorie, high-fat foods for two days.
 The second phase, known as the weight loss phase, involves taking HCG while eating only 500 calories per day for three to six weeks.

 The third and “final” phase of the HCG diet lasts three weeks.
 At this point, you are no longer taking HCG and you increase your consumption of food slowly.
 However, you must avoid sugar and other forms of carbohydrates.